DeepRCL/ProtoEFNet/README.md

 * `CONFIG_YML` is the path to the config file with the hyperparameters that the checkpoint is trained with.
 * `CHECKPOINT_PATH` is the path to the model checkpoint.
 * `DATA_TYPE` is either "VAL" or "TEST".
 * `data.test_type` is the test-time temporal augmentation.
 It can take the values from `["single", "2_clips", "3_clips", "all"]`.
-In the paper it is set to `TEST_TYPE="all"`, indicating that EF value is the weighted average of EF predictions of multiple clips of a single video.
+In the paper, it is set to `TEST_TYPE="all"`, indicating that the EF value is the average of EF predictions from multiple clips of a single video.

 Run the script `eval.sh` to extract embeddings and prototype vectors, visualise them using PCA, and visualise the activation map of new cases together with the contribution of each prototype.
+The samples used to generate figures of the paper can be found in `data/echonet/explain.csv`.

 ## Dataset